-ABSTRACT - As part of the second largest continent, over the past decade many countries in Africa have seen their economy improve.
+ABSTRACT - As part of the second largest continent, many African countries have seen their economy improve in the past decade.
 Access and use of technology, especially in the field of education, have also seen upticks.
-The changes that are being introduced by educational technology can be seen in changes that are occurring in K-12, higher education, and corporations.
-The region of Sub-Saharan Africa that one is in will control how much technology is accessible.
-With the increased availability of cellular and satellite technology, some of the more rural areas are starting to have increased exposure to technology.
+The changes that are being influenced by educational technology can be seen in the shifts that are occurring in K-12, higher education, and corporations.
+The region of Sub-Saharan Africa that one resides defines how much technology is accessible and how reliable that technology will be.
+With the increased availability of cellular and satellite technology, some of the more rural areas are starting to have increased exposure to technology and are weaving it into the culture.

-Keywords: Sub-Saharan Africa, African Virtual University, educational technology, South Africa, Ghana, Kenya, women in technology, educational technology still areas that struggle with disease, availability of food, unemployment, environmental issues, low educational attainment and inequities, and reliable access to technology.
+Keywords: Sub-Saharan Africa, African Virtual University, educational technology, South Africa, Ghana, Kenya, women in technology, educational technology of food, unemployment, environmental issues, low educational attainment and inequities, and reliable access to technology.
 This report will focus specifically on the access to technology in educational environments across the continent and how this access impacts various regions of Africa.